BjoKaSH/maczfs-archive/support/ReadMe-test-system.txt

 file_<id>_path : full path to file, starting at "/"
 file_<id>_compfact : standart gzip compression factor
-file_<id>_idx  : numeric index into files array for this file.
+file_<id>_idx  : numeric index into files array for this file. file_<id>_ghost : file deleted from visible file system, but present in
+                  some snapshots.

 For disks, the id is the unchanged name given to make_disk.
 The